School uniform: Positives

 Currently, pros of school uniforms center around how uniforms affect school environments.
-Safe learning environments for students help them focus on school work and can lead them to great academic accomplishments.
-Students that wear school uniforms won't have to feel anxious or nervous about peer pressure in buying new clothes to fit in or being teased by other fellow classmates.
+Advocates say that uniforms may create a safe learning environment for students to help them focus on school work and can lead them to great academic accomplishments.
+Students who wear school uniforms may not feel anxious or nervous about peer pressure in buying new clothes to fit in or being teased by other classmates.
 Proponents have found a significant positive impact on school climate, safety, and students' self-perception from the implementation of uniforms.

+However, though modern studies and tests prove uniforms did not increase test scores, behavior, bullying, focus and attendance barely increased.

 Negatives

-The opposing side of uniforms has claimed their ineffectiveness using a variety of justifications, a variety of which have research supporting them.
-Some of the cons to school uniforms include the following legal, financial, and questionable effectiveness concerns: The primary concern with school uniforms or strict dress codes is that it limits the ability of students to express themselves.
-Clothing is viewed as a means of expression – making all students wear the same clothes or limit them to what they can wear can disrupt their sense of identity.
-One of the main controversies focuses on dress code policies versus freedom of speech.
-This establishes that students cannot wear the latest trends or clothes that the school finds that interrupt the learning environment.
-However, students can wear clothing that express their religion.
-"Both the Constitution and most state laws protect students' rights to wear religious attire... such as the wearing of a turban, yarmulke, or headscarf."
+Opponents of school uniforms have argued their ineffectiveness using a variety of justifications, many of which have research supporting them.
+Some of the cons to school uniforms include the following legal, financial, and effectiveness concerns.

+The primary concern with school uniforms or strict dress codes is that they may limit the students' freedom of expression and religion.
+Clothing is viewed as a means of expression – mandating that all students wear the same clothes or limiting what they can wear may disrupt their sense of individuality.
+Uniforms also necessitate that students cannot wear the latest trends or clothes that, according to schools, may disrupt the learning environment.
+However, broadly speaking, uniform policies and dress codes usually make exceptions for religious attire.
+In the U.S., the Constitution and most states protect the students' right to wear religious attire.

 Another negative aspect of school uniforms is that the policy can be sexist.
-Boys and girls are often not disciplined in the same ways when it comes to dress codes.
+Boys and girls are often not disciplined in the same ways.
 Girls are more commonly disciplined for certain articles of clothing that are prohibited because they "distract" boys.
-"Transgender students have been sent home for wearing clothing different from what's expected of their legalness, while others have been excluded from yearbooks."
+In some cases, transgender students have been sent home for wearing clothing different from what is expected of their legal sex, while others have been excluded from yearbooks.